jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

     - [This](https://github.com/ros2/rcutils/blob/61018b2f88e55ac81edda4a45a02634493c999ed/src/logging.c#L464) then jumps back to the start of the while loop (I think, but it seems not necessary??),
       - `rcutils_find` is called again for start delimiter and returns zero, so the if clause is skipped
     - We arrive at [another call](https://github.com/ros2/rcutils/blob/61018b2f88e55ac81edda4a45a02634493c999ed/src/logging.c#L472) to `rcutils_find`, this time for the end delimiter,
-      - [If no end delimiter is found](https://github.com/ros2/rcutils/blob/61018b2f88e55ac81edda4a45a02634493c999ed/src/logging.c#L475-L483) in the remainder of the formatting string, add a handler to copy the remainder of this string,
+      - [If no end delimiter is found](https://github.com/ros2/rcutils/blob/61018b2f88e55ac81edda4a45a02634493c999ed/src/logging.c#L475-L483) in the remainder of the formatting string (same logic with `SIZE_MAX`), add a handler to copy the remainder of this string,
       - [Else](https://github.com/ros2/rcutils/blob/61018b2f88e55ac81edda4a45a02634493c999ed/src/logging.c#L485-L506):
         - Copy that part of the string into `token`,
         - Check if `token` actually is a token (`find_token_handler`)